 A little bit about you in your email makes dealing with your enquiry more interesting for me.
 Don't put too much personal information in something to a stranger, but a not-too-specific indication of what you do, where you are, is appreciated.
 A visit to my freeware/ shareware for Windows page is even more appreciated!

-For the technically proficient, not essential: If you put me in your address book, please tick the "plain text only" box.
-If you use Outlook Express: First: My sympathies.
-Try Pegasus or Mozilla's Thunderbird!
-Secondly: the "text only" box (in some versions of OE) appears at the lower left of my "page" in your address book.
+For the technically proficient, not essential, but appreciated: If you put me in your address book, please tick the "plain text only" box.
+Looking for good SMTP email software?
+Try Pegasus or Mozilla's Thunderbird.

 Want a link to your page from my page?
-I'm more likely to add one to a page on my site if you've already done a link to my site from yours.
+I very rarely put one on my site until you've already done a link to my site from yours.

-Worried I'm not who I say I am?
+Worried whether I am who I say I am?
 You should be... the net makes life too easy for the dishonest.
 Do you know about the Way Back Machine at www.archive.org?
 Besides being cool, it will show you that I've been around since at least December 1998.
 Just look up...

 ... and you'll find an earlier version of my eddress, 100665... there, at the bottom.
 (You can also check this page and the eddress on it.)
 Or, you can check TKBoydChi's profile at eBay.. that's me, too.
 Go to Google's newsgroup archives... you'll find many posts from me, especially years ago... and you won't find the complaints that arise about scam artists.
 If I can reassure you some other way, let me know?